 Deciding to shift your career after years of being employed may be a little difficult; especially if you already have built years of working experience in one company.
-It is really not the most practical career decision now that you are in your 40s and nearing the twilight of your professional career.
+It is not the most practical career decision now that you are in your 40s and nearing the twilight of your professional career.

-1. Employers Have Different Ways Of Checking Your Background
+1. Employers Have Different Ways of Checking Your Background

 As a part of the selection process for prospective employees – employers and hiring managers may use different ways to background check the applicants.
 They no longer settle in checking your resume for references.
 With the help of technology, background checking seems to be a lot easier.

 Here are some ways your employer can check into you which you need to clean up.